A scalable control design for grid-forming inverters in microgrids: Preliminaries and models

-\begin{rmk} \jdw{Since the line dynamics are linear, the passivity property holds for any equilibrium point $(V^*_{DQ}, I^{N\ast}_{DQ})$.} However, Proposition \ref{passline} does not generally hold when using local $dq$ coordinates due to the different frequencies and angles at various buses.
+\begin{rmk} \jdw{Since the line dynamics are linear, the passivity property holds for any equilibrium point $(V^*_{DQ}, I^{N\ast}_{DQ})$.} However, Proposition~\ref{passline} does not generally hold when using local $dq$ coordinates due to the different frequencies and angles at various buses.
 This is a key reason for using a common reference frame for control of every inverter in the network. \end{rmk}

-Given the result in Proposition \ref{passline}, passivity allows us to guarantee the stability of the general power network if all the bus dynamics are passive in the common reference frame.
-We state this result formally in \ilc{Theorem \ref{stab}} \jjjw{and the proof can be found in Appendix B}.
+Given the result in Proposition~\ref{passline}, passivity allows us to guarantee the stability of the general power network if all the bus dynamics are passive in the common reference frame.
+We state this result formally in \ilc{Theorem~\ref{stab} and the proof is provided in Appendix C.}

-\begin{assumption} We assume that the bus dynamical systems satisfy an \jdw{output strict} passivity property of Definition \ref{passdefn} about an equilibrium $(w_j^*, x_j^*)$ for each bus $j \in N$.
+\begin{assumption} We assume that the bus dynamical systems satisfy an \jdw{output-strict} passivity property of Definition~\ref{passdefn} about an equilibrium $(w_j^*, x_j^*)$ for each bus $j \in N$.
 The storage function $\mathcal{V}_j(x_j)$ is continuous and has a strict local minimum at $x_j^\ast$.
-We further assume that for a constant input $w_j^*$, the equilibrium $x^*_j$ is locally \ilc{asymptotically stable} \jd{with a region of attraction denoted \il{by $X_j^0$.}} \end{assumption}
+We further assume that for a constant input $w_j^*$, the equilibrium $x^*_j$ is locally \ilc{asymptotically stable.} \end{assumption} \jwr{Assumption~\ref{ospass} presents a passivity condition that must be satisfied at all buses, including both inverter buses and load buses.
+The following remarks discuss the significance of Assumption \ref{ospass} for both generation (inverter) and load buses.} \begin{rmk} \jwr{The passivity condition in Assumption~\ref{ospass} must be satisfied at all buses, and our focus is on the generation / inverter buses.
+We therefore aim to design grid-forming inverter control schemes which satisfy this Assumption, leading to the stability result we will shortly present.
+In addition, we will discuss how an appropriate control policy can additionally satisfy other conditions for power sharing or performance.} \end{rmk}

+\begin{rmk} \jwr{Assumption~\ref{ospass} also has implications for the incorporation of loads in our framework.
+If the load dynamics \li{satisfy this Assumption, i.e. they are passive about the equilibrium point, they can be incorporated in our analysis.} As it is well known, \jjwr{this property is satisfied by a range of loads including} constant impedance \jwr{loads} (Z) and some non-linear loads under appropriate conditions~\cite{strehle2020}.
+Individual non-passive loads may also be passivated via strictly passive load at the same bus such that the aggregate dynamics are passive. \jwr{A further possibility is to \kl{incorporate the load dynamics with the inverter dynamics at the bus \jwr{(if such an inverter is present), with} the objective of passivating the aggregate bus dynamics by an appropriate inverter control design. \jwr{The strictness of the passivity property achieved using the control schemes in this paper makes this \jjwr{possible}.}}}} \end{rmk}